Overall Assessment of the Speaker's Experience of Stuttering

-- Mail-in scoring services (Ages 18 form only): Don’t have time to score and write a report?
+- Mail-in scoring services (OASES-A form only): Don’t have time to score and write a report?
 Buy the mail-in starter kit with simplified, scannable answer sheets.
 Administer to your client on paper and then send the answer sheet to us—we’ll do the scoring and send it to you complete with a written report promptly!

 Frequently asked questions follow.
 Click on a question to see the response.

 The OASES is designed to provide a comprehensive assessment of the stuttering disorder from the speaker’s perspective.
 It gives clinicians meaningful insights into the client’s experiences that can be used in the diagnostic process, for treatment planning, and in outcomes assessment.
 The OASES is available in three versions: OASES-S for School-Age Children, ages 7-12; OASES-T for Teenagers, ages 13-17; or OASES-A for adults, ages 18 and up.